 Created by the Royal Academy of Engineering, a charity that brings together the UK’s best engineers to advance excellence in engineering for the benefit of society, This Is Engineering Day is a day dedicated to publicly celebrating the engineers and engineering shaping our everyday lives and the world around us.

-The UK faces a significant skills and diversity shortfall in engineering and technology – the latest figures estimate a shortfall of 59,000 engineers every year, and only 12% of professional engineers in the UK are female.
+The UK faces a significant skills and diversity shortfall in engineering and technology – the latest figures estimate a shortfall of up to 59,000 engineers every year, and only 12% of professional engineers in the UK are female.
 And yet, engineering shapes the world around us – from providing technologies that make our everyday more efficient, to improving environmental sustainability – and it’s therefore incredibly important that engineers reflect the diversity of the society they serve, and that we attract more young people to the profession.

 To address this, the Academy is running a campaign called This is Engineering that challenges the narrow and outdated stereotype of the engineer and encourages more young people from all backgrounds to consider engineering as a career.

 As part of this campaign, This Is Engineering Day 2019 is focused in on showcasing what 21st century engineers and engineering really look like.